91Â鶹ÌìÃÀÖ±²¥

 Does Chocolate Affect Women Differently Than Men?

-In humans, researches found differences in parts of the brain when women consume chocolate in the hypothalamus, which has to do with memory and food regulation.
+Now, in humans, they found differences in parts of the brain when women consume chocolate in the hypothalamus, which has to do with memory and food regulation.
 So the hypothalamus acts differently if they give women a whole bucket of chocolate and they put them into a scanner.
 They find that women have differences in the hypothalamus from men who eat the same bucket of chocolate.

 Well, report chocolate cravings while just 15% of men feel like they just have to have chocolate sometimes.
 It may depend on who you are and how you ask.
 Half the women who crave chocolate say they do about the time of menstruation.
 Now, that's difficult to know whether chocolate and PMS are really closely associated, or is it the biologically instilled hankering for something in chocolate, or is it the way we have actually been marketed to have chocolate?